sukrut-shishupal/Deep-Learning/README.md

 - But this can be done with one big step only, we don't need two steps.
 Thus, stacking layers don't add real expressive power.

 # Why non-linearity changes everything?
-A nonlinear (ReLU, sigmoid, tanh) adds a "bend" in the rule.
+- A nonlinear (ReLU, sigmoid, tanh) adds a "bend" in the rule.
 - The network is no longer forced to use only straigh-line boundaries
 - it can combine many bends to make curved / complex shapes.

 <img width="216" height="234" alt="image" src="https://github.com/user-attachments/assets/e08f024d-90cd-4fde-af75-966c18a1dda8" />

+# How does network learn?
+- A neural network learns by adjusting its weights (parameters) so its predictions get closer to the correct answer.
+Think about it like turning thousands of knobs to get the correct answer.

+# How do we make the loss small?
+-